willcodeforcoffee/docker-rails-react/README.md

 [the Docker website](https://www.docker.com/get-started/) has the directions you'll need for your OS)
 - [Visual Studio Code](https://code.visualstudio.com/) or another IDE or text editor (including vim or emacs)

 There are some subtle differences with how Docker works on Windows, MacOS and Linux.
 I'll try to point out extra steps necessary depending on your OS version whenever necessary.
 Docker makes it possible to create common developer environments without having to depend on the host operating system!
+On Windows however I *strongly* recommend using the [WSL/WSL2 integration](https://docs.docker.com/desktop/windows/wsl/) for managing and interacting with Docker.

 ## Getting Started